SoftwareAG/c8y-docs/content/edge/usage-bundle/connecting-cloud.md

 ## Disk space monitoring

-In your Cumulocity ToT tenant account, you can monitor the disk space metrics of your Edge VM.
+In your Cumulocity IoT tenant account, you can monitor the disk space metrics of your Edge VM.
 The disk space metrics include:

 * Total disk space
 * Free disk space